 But why ‘Mothman’?

 You might wonder.
-The press got creative, riffing on Batman, popular at the time, and came up with this catchy moniker.
-It stuck, and Mothman became an instant urban legend.
-The timing couldn’t have been better—or worse, depending on your viewpoint.
-The 1960s were a turbulent era, and people were primed to latch onto something out-of-this-world.
+As the press got creative, riffing on Batman, it was popular at the time and came up with this catchy moniker.
+It stuck, and Mothman became an instant urban legend. timing couldn’t have been better—or worse, depending on your viewpoint. in 1960s were a turbulent era, and people were primed to latch onto something out-of-this-world.

 This brings us to the cultural significance that can’t be ignored.